 Manager — Managers can manage users and handle most administrative tasks, plus create, edit, and permanently delete data within the designated organizations where access is granted.

 Editor — Editors can create, edit, and permanently delete data—even data that they themselves didn't create—within the designated organizations where access is granted, plus set asset permissions, controlling which other users have access to that asset.

 Creator — Creators can create and edit data within the designated organizations where access is granted.
 Any destructive actions (i.e. permanently deleting data) are prohibited.

 Read-only — Users with this permission level can only view data within the designated organizations where access is granted.
 This role is read-only.

 Lite — Users with this permission level can only view data within the designated organizations where access is granted.
 This role is read-only and is only allowed access to up to five organizations/sub-organizations.
-This role is ideal for clients you invite into your account.
+This role is ideal for clients you invite to your account.

 For reference, the table below summarizes the different permission levels: